 Autonomous things typically employ a three-layer hierarchical architecture that enables real-time decision-making while maintaining safety and efficiency.

-The reactions layer
+The reaction layer

 The reactions layer handles low-level sensor data processing and immediate responses to environmental stimuli, operating with millisecond response times to ensure safety in dynamic situations.